 Ponte degli Scalzi translates to “Bridge of the Barefoot” and is located just near the Stazione di Venezia Santa Lucia, the railway station that connects Venice to the rest of Italy and Europe.
 Just east of the train station and just west of the bridge you can find the Santa Maria di Nazareth Church, also known as “Chiesa degli Scalzi.”

 It’s another stone arch bridge that replaced an iron bridge that was built during the Austrian reign in Venice during the 19th century.
-The bridge was completed in 1934 and is another bridge that spans the Grand Canal in Venice, and the first one you’ll come across if you arrive in the city by train.
+The bridge was completed in 1934 and is another bridge that spans the Grand Canal in Venice, and is the first one you’ll come across if you arrive in the city by train.

 5. Ponte dei Tre Archi